vicsantus/python-exercises/README.md

 To install the project, you would type the command `git clone git@github.com:vicsantus/python-exercises.git && cd python-exercises`.
 All exercises are in the exercises folder.
 To enter the exercises folder type `cd exercises`.

-To use the exercises you must type the command `python3 exercise-name`.
+To use the exercises you must type the command `python3 exercise-name.py`.

 ## 👨‍💻 Technologies